executors/executors/explanatory.md

 underlying queue, but with different priorities.
 These two executors are nonequivalent, because even though they both submit to a common underlying queue, they do so with different priority.
-Therefore, these executors produce different side effects and cannot be used interchangably.
+Therefore, these executors produce different side effects and cannot be used interchangeably.

 **Execution context access.** Next, all executors are required to provide access to their associated execution context via a member function named